| | | | | |

 • Totally Gluten-Free and Dairy-Free: The best part is that this Southern fried chicken recipe is 100% gluten-free and dairy-free, which means that even those with Celiac disease or with gluten or lactose intolerances can enjoy them without issues!

-Top down view of a plate of gluten free and dairy free fried chicken.
+A plate of gluten and dairy-free fried chicken.

 Ingredients You’ll Need: